danionella/warpfield/README.md

 > You can test-run warpfield with [`notebooks/example.ipynb`](https://github.com/danionella/warpfield/blob/main/notebooks/example.ipynb) on Google Colab: <a target="_blank" href="https://colab.research.google.com/github/danionella/warpfield/blob/main/notebooks/example.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 > [!IMPORTANT]
-> Fixed and moving volumes are expected to be of the same shape and approximate resolution.
+> Fixed and moving volumes are expected to be of the same array shape and voxel size (which does not have to be isotropic).
 Physical units, scalings or other metadata that may be present in data files are ignored.
-If the moving volume does not already have the same array shape as the fixed volume, you can use the convenience function [`warpfield.ndimage.zoom_chop_pad`](https://danionella.github.io/warpfield/warpfield/ndimage.html#zoom_chop_pad) to resize it (`warpfield` version 0.0.6+).
+If the moving volume does not already have the same shape and approximate resolution as the fixed volume, you can use the convenience function [`warpfield.ndimage.zoom_chop_pad`](https://danionella.github.io/warpfield/warpfield/ndimage.html#zoom_chop_pad) to match shape and scale (`warpfield` version 0.0.6+).
+It also softens edges before padding, to reduce the chance that edges will create artificial features.
 Example:
 > ```python
 > vol_mov_resized = zoom_chop_pad(vol_mov, target_shape=vol_ref.shape, scale=(1,1,1), soft_edge=(20,20,20))
 > ```